aktagon/llmkit/README.md

     // OpenAI example
     openaiKey := os.Getenv("OPENAI_API_KEY")
-    response, err = openai.Chat(
+    response, err = openai.Prompt(
         "You are a helpful assistant",
         "What is the capital of France?",
-        "", // no schema for simple chat openaiKey,
+        "", // no schema for simple prompt openaiKey,
     )
     if err != nil {